Index Alterhuman Other Guestbook Links

 Anatomy

-As humans, hrihriwa have large, pointed ears, which move in response to their emotions.
+As humans, hrihriwa have large, pointed ears, which move in response to stimuli and emotions.
 They may pin their ears against the skull in fear or fury, flare their ears in excitement, or flick them in annoyance.
 This is a semi-conscious movement, like facial expression, and may be controlled with great willpower.

 Biological functions

-Eating, breathing, speaking, aging, reproduction
+Eating, aging, reproduction

 Natural history